Enter your e-mail below to get your freebie: The power of five basic stitches by Sue Stone

 Have you ever looked at a stunning piece of textile art beautifully presented against the crisp white wall of a gallery and thought Wow!
 How did she do that?
-How did that artist develop such mastery over her techniques?
+How did that maker develop such mastery over her techniques?
 How does she manage to speak so clearly through fibre in a voice that feels fresh and exciting?

 And as you’re standing there at that exhibition in awe of the masterpiece before you, you tell yourself, I just wasn’t born with natural ability.
 My work will never have the impact of this piece.
 I’m just not good enough.

-The truth is this: That artist you so admire is probably no more innately talented than you or me.
+The truth is this: That maker you so admire is probably no more innately talented than you or me.
 But… (and this is important)… they know something you don’t know.
 It’s a secret that transformed the process of a textile artist very close to my heart and set her free to push the boundaries of her techniques.
 And it could just do the same for you!

 Now I may be biassed (did I mention she’s my mum?), but I think Sue Stone’s visual identity strengthens with each new piece she makes.
 Which probably explains why she’s enjoying such acclaim as a textile artist.